Why is social media important for a small business?

 4.2 billion daily visitors have their Facebook profiles updated daily with new information and content, the potential to capture just a small portion of this market means big opportunities.

-How do we plan our strategy on the likes of Facebook and Instagram?
+So how do we plan our social media marketing strategy for the likes of Facebook and Instagram?

 Social media marketing is now one of the most important tools in growing your brand awareness, and these few tips will help you on your way to success.